martin-martin/save-udacity-forum-posts/README.md

 It is not entirely sure whether this means all posts will go offline, or if the Forums might remain online as a resource.

-If you are like me, you might thnink you have posted some fun or interesting stuff up there, and would like to keep a copy of it for yourself and future reference.
+If you are like me, you might think you have posted some fun or interesting stuff up there, and would like to keep a copy of it for yourself and future reference.